-Decades of R&D, lab- and outdoor testing resulted in a flexible range for stretched structures and tents that not only are qualitative top notch, they also last way longer than ever before.
+Decades of R&D, lab and outdoor testing resulted in a flexible range for stretched structures and tents that are not only qualitative top notch, they also last way longer than ever before.

 1. First layer on paper – decisive layer